-Interested in how people live, how cultures differ and why these differences exist, Britt Dorenbosch studied sociology prior to art academy.
+Interested in how people live, how cultures differ and why these differences exist, Britt Dorenbosch studied sociology prior to attending the art academy.
 In her present work, you see that mankind and its surroundings still intrigue her.
 The first series, Home, Maassingel and MT, are based on the interiors of her mother, aunt and grandmother.
 Since then she has focused on her own environment; choosing images from her direct surroundings and further exploring the concept of home.

 Objects play a central part in the paintings.
 With clear structures and powerful colour combinations, Britt enhances simplified shapes of the images she sees in her direct surroundings.
 Sometimes the objects have been withdrawn from their environment.
 In other cases she paints the things in the exact state that she has found them in, changing only minor details.